jenciso/newblog/content/blog/create-a-lab-environment-with-virtualbox/index.md

   - lab
 ---

-[VirtualBox](https://www.virtualbox.org/) is a great tool often used to simulate a entire lab.
-It could create for you all the needed to accomplish this goal.
+[VirtualBox](https://www.virtualbox.org/) is a great tool often used to simulate an entire lab.
+It could create all need to accomplish this goal for you.

-VirtualBox can create multiples Networks and differents kind of virtual machines.
-On this post, I will show you, how to create a lab environment step by step.
+VirtualBox can create multiples Networks and different virtual machines (VMs).
+On this post, I will show you how to create a simple lab environment step by step.

-On this scenario, I'll use Virtualbox 6 and two types of networks:
+On this scenario, I'll use Virtualbox 6 and two type of networks:

-* `Nat Network`, the main nic will use it to ougoing packages and to communicate among the others VMs, and
+* `Nat Network`, it is the main network which will be use to communicate with the ouside world and other VMs.
-* `Host-Only Adapter`, it will be use to get access from your desktop into any VMs.
+* `Host-Only Adapter`, this network is only used to get access on the VM from your desktop.

 ----

 ## Steps

-#### Installation
+### Installation

-Choose your appropiate package from this [URL](https://www.virtualbox.org/wiki/Linux_Downloads)
+You need choose your appropiate package from this [URL](https://www.virtualbox.org/wiki/Linux_Downloads)

-In my case,  I use Ubuntu, and it is simple:
+For ubuntu users:

 ```shell
 sudo apt-get update
 sudo apt-get install virtualbox
 ```

-Consider install the VirtualBox Extension Pack from [here](https://download.virtualbox.org/virtualbox/6.0.12/Oracle_VM_VirtualBox_Extension_Pack-6.0.12.vbox-extpack)
+> Consider install the VirtualBox Extension Pack from [here](https://download.virtualbox.org/virtualbox/6.0.12/Oracle_VM_VirtualBox_Extension_Pack-6.0.12.vbox-extpack)

 ----

+### Network Configuration

-#### Setup Host Network
+#### Host Network

 ![](host-only-network.png)

-By default, VirtualBox creates a `Host-Only Adapter` network, and it use this CIDR: `192.168.56.0/24`.
+By default, VirtualBox already creates a `Host-Only Adapter` network, which use this CIDR: `192.168.56.0/24`.

-This network is used to communicate with our Host (a.k.a our desktop machine) with the Virtual Machines (VMs).
-Also, on this lab environment we needed a Nat Network, who is another kind of network.
+This network will be use only to communicate with your Host (a.k.a your desktop machine).
+Also, on this lab environment we need a Nat Network, whch is another kind of network

 ----

-#### Setup Nat Network
+#### Nat Network

 ![](NAT-mode-works.png)

-A Nat network is use by the VMs, to give access to external world.
+A Nat network is the main network which will be use to communicate your VM with with the outside world.
 Virtualbox creates this network using these steps.

 E.g. Create the network `10.0.2.0/24` with name `natnet`